 Notification

-Notification of the award decision will occur a few months before the IASP World Congress, allowing the awardee adequate time to arrange participation in the Congress and SIG symposium.
+Notification of the award decision will occur a few months before the 2026 World Congress on Pain, allowing the awardee time to register participation in the Congress and SIG Symposium.

 Submission Form